Bank-Builder/logical_replication_tutorial/README.md

 ```
 ## The gotachas

-Essentially pub-sub works out fo the box but for two aspects that are assumed to be known by all DBAs, viz
+Essentially pub-sub works out of the box but for two aspects that are assumed to be known by all DBAs, viz

 (a) configuration & permissions in setting files,
 which requires adding `wal_level = logical` in `postgresql.conf`, and